mohseenrm/marko.nvim/README.md

 - **Project-Scoped Marks**: Only see marks that belong to your current working directory
 - **Persistent Marks**: Marks are automatically saved when you exit Neovim and restored when you return
-- **Proper Filetype Detection**: Ensures buffers opened via marks have proper syntax highlighting
+- **Proper File type Detection**: Ensures buffers opened via marks have proper syntax highlighting
 - **Simple Commands**: Easy-to-use commands for managing your marks

 ## Installation